tedchain/tedchain-technology/README.md

 Inevitably, some users will lose the device on which their private key is stored.

-When this happens, they should report it to the company administering the Openchain instance.
+When this happens, they should report it to the company administering the Tedchain instance.
 The company will first perform identity checks, then ask the user to generate a new key on a new device.

 The administrator can then simply update the relevant ``acl`` record to change the previous address into the new address, corresponding to the new key.